cttsai/illinois-cross-lingual-wikifier/README.md

 Check run-benchmark.sh for more details

 ### Train Ranking Model
+Two requirements:
+* Download and build [ranking version of liblinear](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/#large_scale_ranksvm).
+In the config file, set the "liblinear_path" to the liblinear folder which contains "train".
+* The path to the processed Wikipedia dumps needs to be set.
+This is only available on CogComp machines now.

 Use ./script/train-ranker.sh and check the [corresponding class](https://github.com/cttsai/cross-lingual-wikifier/blob/demo/src/main/java/edu/illinois/cs/cogcomp/xlwikifier/core/Ranker.java).
 This script trains a ranking model using Wikipedia articles.

 ### Train NER Model